jberes/SingleVizViewer/README.md

 - [API to get visualization info](https://reveal-api.azurewebsites.net/dashboards/visualizations/all)

-Sample application using the `rv-visualization-viewer`:
+Sample application using the `rv-visualization-viewer` in this repository.
+Run npm install && npm start.
+The Reveal server is running in Azure.
 - [GitHub Repository - Single Visualization Viewer](https://github.com/jberes/SingleVizViewer)